Bartekus/live-polling/README.md

 ## History

+* 0.0.7 Added 404 page and custom Display module that engages when client is connected to the server
 * 0.0.6 Added react-router / Added Audience, Board & Speaker components / Added router with routes to app-client / Refactored to stable release
 * 0.0.5 Added welcome method to the App to pass the title down to the client
 * 0.0.4 Added socket disconnect callback/adjusted app-server to reflect this along with App logic adjustment